Crude (2009 film): Subpoena of footage

 In the outtakes of the movie Donziger, a lawyer representing the Ecuadorians suing Chevron for environmental damages in the Amazonian rainforest, said Texaco (now Chevron) lawyers play dirty in Ecuador and suggested ideas to also play dirty, like pressuring the court through protests of farmers.
 Chevron claimed the outtakes show enough misconduct by the plaintiffs to render any judgment against it illegitimate.
 A lawyer for the plaintiffs also suggested airing meeting scenes could cost them the case.
 A spokeswoman for the plaintiffs answered about the scene, these were however just ideas of Donziger and in some cases colleagues making jokes in brainstorming sessions.
 She pointed out a rally to pressure the court never took place and called the outtakes a sideshow to distract from Chevron’s contamination of the rain forest.
 A scene showing the strategy session of Donziger had been cut from the DVD release, but was included the online version for Netflix.
 The US 2nd Circuit Court of Appeals narrowed the scope slightly (Berlinger had to turn over 500 hours of outtakes, rather than 600), but in 2011 upheld the lower court ruling against Berlinger.

-The judge Lewis Kaplan ruled in 2014 that the American lawyers for the plaintiffs had used fraud in obtaining the $19 billion Ecuadorian court judgment against Chevron and cited also the film outtakes as a reason for his decision.
+The judge Lewis Kaplan ruled in 2014 that the American lawyers for the plaintiffs had used fraud in obtaining the $19 billion Ecuadorian court judgment against Chevron and cited the film outtakes as a reason for his decision.
 That judgment was affirmed by the United States Court of Appeals for the Second Circuit.
 Kaplan also ruled that Donziger was guilty of fraud.
 The decisions of the court for Chevron and against Donziger were highly controversial, it was later also revealed that the witness for the version of Chevron was paid several hundreds thousand dollars by Chevron.
 In September 2020, the National Lawyers Guild and International Association of Democratic Lawyers filed a joint complaint against Kaplan, alleging that “statements and actions of Judge Kaplan over the last ten years show him to have taken on the role of counsel for Chevron”.
 According to Amazon Watch, Kaplan had held investments in Chevron at the time of the trial.